python/typeshed/CONTRIBUTING.md

 When the script has finished running, it will print instructions telling you what to do next.

-If it has been a while since you set up the virtualenv, make sure you have the latest mypy (`pip install --upgrade mypy`) before running the script.
+If it has been a while since you set up the virtualenv, make sure you have the latest mypy (`pip install -r requirements-tests.txt`) before running the script.

 ### Supported type system features